sascha-eisenmann/sascha-eisenmann/src/data/projects/en/aufbau-arbeitspaketverteilung.md

 ---
 role: Software Engineer
-title: Aufbau einer intelligenten Arbeitspaketverteilung
+title: Development of an intelligent work package distribution
-sector: Verwertungsgesellschaft
+sector: Collection society
 from: 2022-05-01
 tasks:
-  - Aufbau eines Micro-Frontends für die Verteilung der Arbeitspakete
+  - Building a micro frontend for the distribution of work packages
-  - Unterstützung von anderen Entwicklern beim der Arbeit mit Angular
+  - Supporting other developers in working with Angular
-  - Implementierung einer Recommendation-Engine zur automatischen Verteilung
+  - Implementation of a recommendation engine for automatic distribution
-  - Automatisierung des Deployments auf GCP (Cloud Run, Cloud SQL)
+  - Automation of deployment to GCP (Cloud Run, Cloud SQL)
 tools:
   - Angular
   - TypeScript